Mbicha/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is the first reame in this dir
+This directory contains functions and nested loops in c